top of page

 Nuclear icebreakers are crucial for maritime operations, especially in the Arctic where thick ice can block the passage of ships.
 These vessels use nuclear power to generate propulsion, allowing them to navigate through ice that regular ships can't.
-The Arktika, the largest nuclear icebreaker globally, is a prime example of this advanced maritime engineering.
+NS 'Arktika', the largest nuclear icebreaker in the world, is a prime example of advanced maritime engineering.

-The Arktika is more than just a big ship; it represents innovation and strength.
-It measures 173.3 meters long and weighs 33,530 tons, with a top speed of 22 knots.
-Its ability to break through ice up to 3 meters thick makes it unique among icebreakers.
-Launched in 2016, the Arktika is currently the most powerful icebreaker in service.
+The Arktika is more than just a big ship; she represents innovation and strength.
+She measures 173.3 meters long and weighs 33,530 tons, with a top speed of 22 knots.
+Her ability to break through ice up to 3 meters thick makes her unique among icebreakers.
+Launched in 2016, Arktika is currently the most powerful icebreaker in service.

 NS Arktika: An Overview